 The Garmin Vivoactive 4 is a step up on its predecessor when it comes to battery life, and adds even more features physically active users love.

-You can keep an eye on your health 24/7 with Pulse Ox (blood oxygen levels) and Body Battery energy monitor features, as well as store music directly from streaming apps.
+You can keep an eye on your health 24/7 with Pulse Ox (blood oxygen levels) and Body Battery energy monitor features, and you can even store music directly from a range of streaming apps.
 If you subscribe to a premium service, you can download your tunes to the watch and listen without needing your phone nearby.

-It comes with pre-loaded exercises and offers on-screen animated workouts, to guide you through your fitness journey.
+It comes with pre-loaded exercises and offers on-screen animated workouts to help guide you through your fitness journey.
 You can also create custom training plans in the Garmin Connect app, making it particularly useful for runners.

 It boasts a great display and will give you up to eight days of battery in smartwatch mode – and around six hours in GPS and music mode.